TanStack/table/docs/src/api/table.md

 #### `setRowType`

-> 🦺 This is a TypeScript-only function.
+> 🦺 This function is designed for TypeScript.
 If using JS, this is a noop.

 ```tsx
 setRowType: <TRow>() => Table<Overwrite<TGenerics, { Row: TRow }>>